tensorflow/dtensor-gcp-examples/README.md

 - cluster-delete.sh: (produced by bootstrap.sh) deletes all VMs
   in the cluster.

+## Running as multi-client
-Steps to run the application, e..g using the GCE cluster example:
+To run the application with multiple clients, e.g using the GCE cluster example:

 ```
 $ gcloud auth login ...